How to Create a Content Marketing Strategy for Startups Affordably

 - bounce rate.

 Of course, this list goes on and may differ based on what content type you are employing.
 Measure at least these metrics to understand if you've chosen the right direction.
 If you see poor results, it's the right signal to re-work your content marketing strategy.

-We encourage you to check our in-depth guide on content marketing audit.
-Co-opt it and know exactly what and how to measure.
+We encourage you to check our in-depth guide on content marketing audits.
+Co-opt it and know exactly what and how to measure it.